nilsmartel/math_parser/README.md

 # math_parser
  Rust library for parsing mathematical expressions

+Note: this is deprecated in favor of: https://github.com/nilsmartel/mathlang

 This Library is supposed to parse expressions in forms like this
 ```
 -2 + 8